-ForestrySA manages approximately 12 700 hectares of native forest, woodland, and wetland in the lower South East, most of which is contained within Native Forest Reserves (NFR).
-The native vegetation within the NFRs contribute significantly to biodiversity conservation within the lower South East region, where less than 6% of the original native vegetation remains (Foulkes and Heard 2003).
-NFRs are gazetted under the Forestry Act 1950 and have a similar protection status as National Parks.
+ForestrySA manages approximately 12,500 hectares of native forest, woodland, and wetland in the lower South-East, most of which is contained within Native Forest Reserves (NFR).
+The native vegetation within the NFRs contribute significantly to biodiversity conservation within the lower South-East region, where less than 6% of the original native vegetation remains (Foulkes and Heard 2003).
+NFRs are gazetted under the Forestry Act 1950 and have a similar protection status as Conservation Parks under the National Parks and Wildlife Act 1972.

-The NFRs are some of the best examples of native vegetation in the region as they have remained largely undisturbed by grazing and pasture establishment practices, although some areas have a history of wood cutting and vegetable growing or other agricultural crops.
+The NFRs contain some of the best examples of native vegetation in the region as they have remained largely undisturbed by grazing and pasture establishment practices, although some areas have a history of wood cutting and vegetable growing or other agricultural crops.
 The relative size of the NFRs and their relatively undisturbed histories make them significant areas for biodiversity conservation.
 NFRs add significant value to existing conservation parks of the area.
 The region's Native Forest Reserves contain a wealth of floral diversity, including a large number of regionally, state, and nationally threatened species (refer to Threatened Species section).